Afro-Minimalist Jewelry. Handcrafted with Purpose

-Jewelry Handmade in Africa following generations of craftsmanship
+Jewelry designed in Oslo & handmade in Africa following generations of craftsmanship

 We design in Oslo and handcraft in Africa (Senegal and Kenya) with full transparency.
 Every artisan is paid fairly, and every piece is made in small batches to ensure respect for people and materials.